ValuedMammal/Hello-github-walkthrough/README.md

   `git commit -m "your title" -m "your description, optional"`

   Remember to include at least one comment using the -m flag for message.
+Note: when making your first commit, git will assign the identity associated with your machine as the author of the commit.
+To make sure this identity matches the owner of the repo you created on github you can check git's global config file with `git config --edit --global` and make any changes to the name and email fields.
 The local hello-world repo has now advanced to the new state.
-To update the remote repo we push the changes.
+To update the remote repo we can push the changes.

   `git push origin main`

   Here origin refers to the same location of the remote repo we used to clone from, and main is the default branch of which there is currently only one.
 You may also see the main branch designated the master branch.

-  When making your first commit, git will assign the identity associated with your machine to the commit.
-To make sure this identity matches the owner of the repo you created on github you can check git's global config file and make any changes to the name and email fields.

-  `git config --edit --global`

-  These are simplified examples meant to demonstrate the concepts.
-In practice repos may contain complex file structures, and changes consist of code, scripts, and libraries, not just text.
-What's important is the general workflow
+For the sake of demonstration let us now create a new branch, add some changes, and merge it into the main branch.
+There are several ways to create a new branch, but for simplicity we will create a new branch and switch to it in one step by using 'checkout.'
+The branch will be called feature.

+`git checkout -b feature`

+  Check that you have successfully switched to the newly created feature branch with `git branch`.
+You should see feature is highlighted.
+As you'd imagine, any changes we make to the README while on the feature branch will not carry over to the main branch until we are ready to do the merge.
+Open README.md with a text editor and add a new line with anything that will distinguish it from the main branch.
+When you're done editing, save and quit.
+Do a 'git add' like before followed by 'git commit' to commit the change on branch 'feature.'

+  From here we can go one of two ways.
+We can merge the feature branch into main from the command line with `git merge feature`.
+However, I think it would be valuable to revisit github on the web to see the merge in action graphically.
+To do that, we need to push the feature branch to the remote repo.
+But recall that hello-world currently only has a main branch on github.
+Therefore we need to specify the upstream repo where feature will live by passing the -u flag to 'git push.'

+  `git push -u origin feature`

+  Great.
+Now head over to github and refresh the page.
+If you made it this far, then you should see a notice that feature has been pushed along with an option to compare and create a pull request (PR).
+If we follow the option to make a PR, we see the commit message we made for feature, and scrolling down can we see the diffs.
+The diff is a side-by-side representation of the old and new file contents.
+Intuitively, we see that lines that were removed, if any, are highlighted red, while newly created lines are green.
+Of note is a handy diff notation that might look something like this: @@ -1,3 +1,5 @@

+  The diff notation tells us we're looking at line 1 on the -old (main) file containing 3 lines, and the +new (feature) file also beginning at line 1 and containing 5 lines.
+If we are ready to move forward we can accept the PR and merge the changes into main.
+Once complete it is typical to delete the feature branch now that changes have been merged.

+  CHALLENGE: Sometimes when working on another branch we may wish to incorporate recent changes made on the master branch in order to keep our branch current.
+Normally a simple 'git pull' would bring the local repo up to date with the remote repo, but for this challenge, we first want to pull changes from the main branch down to our local feature branch, and then proceed to merge the two as in the previous example.
+To do this, create a feature branch from the terminal like before and make changes.
+Then go back to gitub on the web and make an edit to the main branch.
+How would you go about pulling the change from main to your feature branch while retaining the work you've done on feature?

 ## 5. Forks and Pull Requests

-  What if we want to submit a change to a repo of which we're not an authorized maintainer?
+  The benefit of making PRs is that it allows for review and discussion from your colleagues.
+When there are many eyes on the code, it may take a number of revisions of the PR before changes are finally committed.
+If you are only making edits to the README in your own hello-world repo, it's probably not necessary to open a pull request as you don't need others to approve it.
+But what if we want to propose a change to a project of which we're not an owner or maintainer?
+For that we use forks.
+When we fork a repository that belongs to someone else, we create an exact copy to which we can make changes without interfering with the original base repo.
+The ability to fork a project in one click allows other groups to design custom implementations of open source projects in order to suit their specific needs.
+Find a project on github and you'll see the button to fork the repo.
+You will then have a copy of it your own profile to play with.
+At any time you can compare the current head of your fork against the upstream repo and even fetch updates from the upstream repo to merge into your own fork.

-  Challenge: fork this repo containing the README.md file (that you're reading now).
-Make an edit in your new forked repo, commit the change, and finally open a PR proposing to merge the change into the base or upstream repo.
+  CHALLENGE: See something in this guide that could use improvement?
+Fork this project, ValuedMammal/Hello-Github-Walkthrough, containing the README.md file.
+Make an edit in your new forked repo, commit the change, and finally open a PR proposing to merge the change into the base.
+Remember to use descriptive commit messages and keep changes discreet and self-contained rather than cramming a lot of unrelated things into one PR.
+Magic can happen when we collaborate.

 ## 6. Stay Involved